opena11y/ainspector-for-firefox/README.md

 | 1.1.1    |  9/16/21  | Updated the extension to support ARIA 1.2 and ARIA in HTML requirements
 | 0.96.0   | 10/30/19  | Fixes bug in highlight option not being remembered

+## Major To Do's for Version 2.0

+* ViewsMenu: Using web compontent
+* Preferences: Using storage
+* Delay feature for re-run button
+* Element highlight feature

 ## Code Documentation

 ### Sidebar